afsc-gap-products/akgfmaps/README.md

 # GeoPackage downloads

-[GeoPackages](https://www.geopackage.org/) containing [current and historical bottom trawl survey features](./inst/extdata/afsc_bottom_trawl_surveys.gpkg), [current EBS/NBS crab stratum polygons](./inst/all_crab_from_akgfmaps_grid.gpkg), and [current coastline polygons](./inst/extdata/land_layers.gpkg) are available for download.

-Zip files containing GeoPackages and version metadata for AFSC bottom trawl survey regions are also available [here](https://github.com/afsc-gap-products/akgfmaps/tree/main/assets/bts_geopackages).

-# Why GeoPackages?

-akgfmaps primarily uses [GeoPackages (.gpkg)](https://www.geopackage.org/) instead of [shapefiles (.shp)](https://en.wikipedia.org/wiki/Shapefile) because they provide a more efficient and reliable format for storing geospatial data.
-Unlike shapefiles, which require multiple files and have strict limitations on field names, character encoding, and file size, GeoPackages can store vector and raster data in a single SQLite database file.
-GeoPackages support larger datasets, richer attribute types, and full Unicode, which makes them suitable for long-term data management and ensures consistency with other AFSC data products.
+akgfmaps primarily uses [GeoPackages (.gpkg)](https://www.geopackage.org/) for storing spatial data because they can store vector and raster data in a single SQLite database file and support large datasets, rich attribute types, and full Unicode.
+This makes them suitable for long-term data management and ensures field names and attributes are consistent with other AFSC data products.

+Users who do not wish to install the package can download geopackages containing [current and historical bottom trawl survey features](./inst/extdata/afsc_bottom_trawl_surveys.gpkg), [current EBS/NBS crab stratum features](./inst/all_crab_from_akgfmaps_grid.gpkg), and [coastline features](./inst/extdata/land_layers.gpkg).
+Zip files containing GeoPackages and metadata for AFSC groundfish bottom trawl survey regions are also available [here](https://github.com/afsc-gap-products/akgfmaps/tree/main/assets/bts_geopackages).

 # Vector geometries in the package